-Around half of Germany’s are state-owned while the other half are owned by a combination of private and public enterprises.
+Around half of Germany’s more than 60 casinos are state-owned while the other half are run by private enterprises.

 Germany’s land-based casinos today abide by a wide range of legal requirements with regard to player protection measures, ranging from strict registration and identification procedures to the establishment of player protection concepts.

 Casino employees participate in regular training and the casinos themselves comply with responsible advertising controls and anti-money laundering measures.